Best mattress 2025 – I've tried over 100 mattresses and these are the 10 I'd recommend

 -

-Research has shown that majority of us sleep on our sides, and as such there are many mattresses designed with side sleepers in mind, such as the Simba Hybrid Original and Brook + Wilde Ultima mattress higher up this list.
+Research shows that the majority of us sleep on our sides.
+As a result, there are many mattresses designed with side sleepers in mind, such as the Simba Hybrid Original and Brook + Wilde Ultima mattress higher up this list.

-Unlike some Emma mattresses, our reviewers also found the Luxe Cooling does exactly what its name promises, with its extra graphite-infused foam layer offering a more breathable sleep surface than its predecessor, the Emma Premium mattress, or Emma's Original mattress.
+Our reviewers also found the Luxe Cooling does exactly what its name promises, with its extra graphite-infused foam layer offering a far more breathable sleep surface than the brand's Emma Original mattress, making it on a par with the Simba and Brook +Wilde options in this regard.
+It also offers decent motion isolation, responsiveness and edge support, plus a 200-night sleep trial.

 Our full Emma Luxe Cooling mattress review has more detail.